ig1711/djs-esm-slash/README.md

 - Add and commit your changes for files: `git add .` and `git commit -m "Commit message"`
 - Push to heroku remote repository: `git push heroku main`
 - Scale to worker instead of web process: `heroku ps:scale web=0 worker=1`

-# Deploy in heroku (Method 2)
-- Use Heroku Github integration to deploy